 Eikou nodded.
 Once again he felt that cold hard knot in his chest.
 Having saved up a whole twelve sen, then asked by his mother to make sure he had it, the child proudly showed it off.
-Eikou had no trouble imagining the smile on the boy’s face.
-And that on the face of the loving mother.
-And the affectionate nature of the words they shared—that ultimately sealed the boy’s fate.
+Eikou had no trouble imagining the smile on the boy’s face, and that on the face of the loving mother.
+The affectionate nature of the words they shared ultimately sealed the boy’s fate.

 “Shudatsu overheard the conversation.
-If he didn’t act right then, Shunryou would have skirted that dark alleyway and soon arrived at the market.
+If he hadn’t acted right then, Shunryou would have skirted that dark alleyway and soon arrived at the market.
 So Shudatsu tailed him and dragged the boy into the alley before he got there.”

 “Except the lay of the land would have been obvious at a glance.
 There were potential witnesses all over the place.
-If he didn’t want the boy causing a commotion and attracting undue attention, mustn’t he have understood from the start that the robbery would lead inevitably to murder?”
+If he didn’t want the boy to cause a commotion and attract undue attention, mustn’t he have understood from the start that the robbery would lead inevitably to murder?”